 Second, these studies confound a pre-climate change baseline with the peak of Cushing curve: that is, they assume that fitness was highest before climate change because the consumer’s timing was well matched to the resource’s (Figure 2b; Singer and Parmesan 2010).
 The resulting prediction is that climate change will necessarily change the relative timing of the interaction (i.e. non-stationarity) leading to a decline in the consumer’s fitness.
 However, without knowledge of the pre-climate change baseline, it is difficult to predict the direction and magnitude of fitness consequences due to climate change-driven shifts in synchrony (Figure 2c).
 An alternative hypothesis put forward by Singer and Parmesan (2010) suggests that in some contexts, ‘asynchrony’ (i.e. when the most energetically demanding phase of the consumer is not lined up with the peak resource availability) may be the pre-climate change baseline.
 They suggest that this can arise due to a pre-existing life history strategy (e.g., maximizing fecundity over mortality).
 In systems where asynchrony might be the baseline state, our ability to anticipate the effects of climate change will be even more challenging (Figure 2bc) as these interactions might become less (i.e. fitness increases) or even more mismatched (i.e. fitness decreases) with climate change.
-Theoretically, interactions might become less mismatched if the relative timing of the interaction is at either limit of the curve (e.g. bet-hedging in variable environments (Danforth 1999)), phenological cues that were not historically correlated are now synchronized, or if the phenology of the consumer and resource respond at different rates to climate change (Figure 2c).
+Theoretically, interactions might become less mismatched if the relative timing of the interaction is: at either limit of the curve (e.g. bet-hedging in variable environments (Danforth 1999)), or if phenological cues were not historically correlated and are now synchronized, or if the phenology of the consumer and resource respond at different rates to climate change (Figure 2c).
 Nevertheless, in a system with asynchrony as the baseline, the ability to predict the impact of climate change driven changes in relative timing on consumer fitness will still depend on the strength of the relationship.

 Establishing a pre-climate change baseline also has implications for fundamental studies that want to understand the underlying processes of consumer-resource dynamics.
 A pre-climate change baseline would determine whether the system should currently be in equilibrium or is only transient.
 For example, life-history trade-offs often end up in some form of equilibrium but if climate change has pushed the system away from the baseline, then the system might currently be under transient dynamics rather than at equilibrium (Figure 2).
-This is a similar condition for co-evolution, it predicts an arms-race but that arms-race varies a lot under stationary climate versus non stationary climate (ref).
+This is a similar condition for co-evolution, it predicts an arms-race, but that arms-race varies a lot under stationary climate versus non-stationary climate (ref).
 To this end, an understanding of the system’s pre-climate change baseline state is important for providing context and even fundamental designing studies.

 Towards robust forecasting of phenological mismatch